-May 2010 – My mother and I attend an appointment at a Genetics Clinic.
+My mother and I attend an appointment at a Genetics Clinic.
 My gran and mother had both had breast cancer and we wanted to know if we were carrying the BRCA gene which could mean my daughter and I could be carriers.
-The lovely lady doctor explained in order to be checked we needed two surviving generations, so that they could check tissue.
-The doctor looked up and said ‘so Ms Giles, for you to save your daughter you would, in essence, have to have the disease.’
+The lovely lady doctor explained in order to be checked we needed two surviving generations so that they could check tissue.
+The doctor looked up and said ‘so Ms. Giles, for you to save your daughter you would, in essence, have to have the disease.’

-10 July 2010 – My “I’m over it” party.
-Twelve month previous I had found out that my husband, who I had been with since I was 14, had been having an affair with one of my friends.
-It had been a hideous time, but as I announced to all of my friends, some of whom had travelled from London – “I’m over it, I am happy again – time to move on and make a new future!”
-The party wound up at 5am!
+My “I’m over it” party.
+Twelve-month previous I had found out that my husband, who I had been with since I was 14, had been having an affair with one of my friends.
+It had been a hideous time, but as I announced to all of my friends, some of whom had traveled from London – “I’m over it, I am happy again – time to move on and make a new future!”
+The party wound up at 5 am!

-11 July 2010 – The next morning and somewhat jaded, some of us went out to dinner.
-The talk was of my future and how they were so pleased to see that I had come out the other end.
+The next morning and somewhat jaded, some of us went out to dinner.
+The talk was about my future and how they were so pleased to see that I had come out the other end.
 I waved them off, promising myself an early night!